 While there are, again, references here to cultural pressure and socialisation – that women are ‘bought up to look nice’ (emphasis added) – gender differences in weight-concerns were psychologised.
 In contrast with men who were portrayed as ‘big fat slobs [who] don’t care as much’, women were labelled ‘vainer’, image-obsessed and more prone to pathology.

 In short, men articulated both quasi-feminist critiques of unequal cultural pressures on women and more psychologised and derogatory constructions of women as vain, irrational and easily influenced.
 Psychologising talk defined women’s weight-concerns as both insidious and superficial, framing women’s putatively fragile sense of self as tied to the ‘looking-glass body’ from girlhood onwards.
 Whether men critiqued cultural norms and/or re-articulated derogatory gender stereotypes, what is clear from such talk is that gender in/equalities were functional.
-By doing gender in/equality, men differentiated their own weight-concerns and practices from women’s and girls’, thus bolstering a more ‘acceptable’ masculinity that was threatened by unwanted weight/fat and perhaps also by efforts to slim down.
+By doing gender in/equality, men differentiated their own weight-concerns and practices from women’s and girls’, thus bolstering a more ‘acceptable’ masculinity that is threatened by unwanted weight/fat and perhaps also by efforts to slim down.
 Such talk, when set against the background of larger men’s accounts of stigma, could also be read as implicitly critiquing normative corporeal concerns that risk spoiling big fellas’ identities, i.e. other people’s (unreasonable) aesthetic disdain of fatness in a visually oriented culture, which was consequential in triggering many men’s dieting careers (Monaghan 2008).

 Conclusion: Socially fitting masculinities in a supposedly fat nation